Robbie-Cook/javascript-styleguide/README.md

 # Javascript Styleguide
-A Styleguide for good quality JavaScript
+A styleguide installer for good quality JavaScript